 - Which demographic has the largest share in using a certain social media platform?

 - What is the organic reach of the platform?
-The organic reach means you reach a certain number of people and/or followers just by publishing a post without paying for ads.
+Organic reach means you reach a certain number of people and/or followers by publishing a post without paying for ads.

 - What is the cost per acquisition of the respective platform?
 The cost per acquisition means how much you would have to spend on average on running ads to convert a user into a lead.

 Let’s start with the right audience as the first filter.

 Buying or selling real estate is usually not something that extremely young generations are doing.